vignos/original-test/README.md

 # now on a feature branch

-Commit "3" on "original" (interleaving test)
+Commit "4" on "secondary" (interleaving test post-sync attempt)